Changes to freedom of movement after Brexit – the implications for Wales

 On 17 February 2021 the Chair wrote to the Counsel General and Minister for European Transition (PDF, 315KB) and the Minister for Future Borders and Immigration (PDF, 213KB) at the Home Office regarding changes to set out the Committee’s findings and recommendations.
 The Counsel General and Minister for European Transition responded (PDF, 614KB) on 11 March 2021.
 The Minister for Future Borders and Immigration responded (PDF, 154KB) on 16 March 2021.

-The External Affairs and Additional Legislation Committeepublished its report (PDF, 4MB): Changes to freedom of movement after Brexit – implications for Wales, on 8 November 2019.
-The Welsh Government responded (PDF, 636KB) to the report on 20 December 2019.
+The External Affairs and Additional Legislation Committee published its report: Changes to freedom of movement after Brexit – implications for Wales, on 8 November 2019.
+The Welsh Government responded to the report on 20 December 2019.
 The report and response were debated in Plenary on 22 January 2020.

 Alongside the publication of their report, the Committee produced a series of videos to present their findings.

 The first video provides a summary of the inquiry and can be viewed below: